olehyev138/diverst-devv/devops/README.md

 If you want to run a specific task on a specific server, use:

     ansible-playbook setup.yml -l staging -t monit --ask-become-pass

+If you want to edit an encrypted file, use `ansible-vault`:

+    ansible-vault edit configs/staging/application.yml.j2